 If you are a business owner or company executive, you probably should be worrying about the Online Disinhibition Effect.
-According to research conducted by Rider University psychologist John Suler, it’s the Online Disinhibition Effect that inspires people to act badly – very badly – on websites, blogs, chat rooms, forums or social media platforms like Twitter and Facebook.
+According to research conducted by Rider University psychologist John Suler [PDF], it’s the Online Disinhibition Effect that inspires people to act badly – very badly – on websites, blogs, chat rooms, forums or social media platforms like Twitter and Facebook.
 Thanks to the anonymity of online communications, normally mild-mannered people are capable of writing things that they’d never dream of saying in real life.
 Some even become internet trolls, posting malicious or inflammatory messages.
 And if the rancor focuses on a company’s products, services, employees or events, it can end up causing serious damage to the business.

 An online storm can get sparked for any number of reasons, and sometimes it catches fire for no discernible reason at all.
 Given the power of digital and social media today, business owners should pay careful attention to what angry Yelpers, Twitterers or bloggers say about their brand.
 Whether and when they choose to respond can prevent a bad review from turning into a brand disaster.

 The most direct way to respond to a negative comment is, of course, to attach a rebuttal to the criticism on the original posting site.
 For example, Yelp, which is one of the most active and well-regarded review sites on the Web, allows businesses to respond to reviews made about them on the site.
 But some businesses – or rather, their owners, executives and/or spokespeople – have neither the marketing skills nor the writing talent to respond effectively to negative reviews.
 If you do have a strong command of your company’s brand identity and can write your comments skillfully and persuasively, replying directly to online criticism is something to consider.
 But consider it cautiously.
 Although you may be able to cast your company in a better light, you might instead end up adding fuel to the online fire.
 There are, however, at least five instances when you should respond directly to a negative comment.